nhamilton1/btc-utils-fe/README.md

 - Normal distribution graph for majority of the major bitcoin mining pools
 - CAGR graph for bitcoin, compairing to GLD and SPY market values

-## Other Scripts

-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

 ## Issue/Bug Request

 **If you are having an issue with the existing project code, please submit a bug report under the following guidelines:**